Connect with others who understand.

 The CHA2DS2-VASc Score

-The CHA2DS2-VASc score is used to evaluate the risk of stroke with AFib.
-The term CHA2DS2-VASc stands for the conditions that affect risk: congestive heart failure, hypertension (high blood pressure), age, diabetes, stroke, vascular disease, and sex.
+Many healthcare providers use what’s called a CHA2DS2-VASc score to evaluate the risk of stroke with AFib.
+The term “CHA2DS2-VASc” stands for the conditions that affect risk: congestive heart failure, hypertension (high blood pressure), age, diabetes, stroke, vascular disease, and sex.
 Points are assigned to each risk factor.
 A higher point total indicates a higher risk of stroke:

 • Congestive heart failure — 1 point